Jonestown Massacre: Cultic CIA Mind Control Experiment? The Views of John Judge and Congressman Leo Ryan Aide Joseph Holsinger

 Mr. Jones's cult included, at one time or another, six members of the Layton family.
 [The Layton family] was unique in its deep involvment with Mr. Jones...

 Mrs. Layton's daughter, Deborah [Layton], joined the cult five years ago.
-Her marriage was ruptured by Mr. Jopes even before it could be consummated.
+Her marriage was ruptured by Mr. Jones even before it could be consummated.
 Last May, while serving Mr. Jones as a trusted aide, she escaped from Jonestown and tried in vain to alert the world that he was preparing for a mass suicide in order to establish a place for himself in history.

 Lisa Layton's youngest son, Larry [Layton], is now under arrest in Guyana, accused of murdering Representative Leo J. Ryan and four other persons in the attack that eventually led Mr. Jones to order the mass deaths.